-The Western Australian Municipal, Road Boards, Parks and Racecourse Employees' Union of Workers, Perth (Perth Union) is an associated entity which is neither a subsidiary of, nor has a joint venture interest with the Union.
+The Local Government, Racing and Cemeteries Employees' Union (WA), (Perth Union) is an associated entity which is neither a subsidiary of, nor has a joint venture interest with the Union.
 The Perth Union has supplied the financing facility to enable the Union to continue operations.
 The W.A.
 Division employs all staff and maintains the administration and the general operations on behalf of the Perth Union and the Federal Body of the Western Australian Shire Councils, Municipal Road Boards, Health Boards, Parks, Cemeteries and Racecourse, Public Authorities, Water Boards Union.
 The W.A.
 Division makes a charge to the Perth Union for the administrative duties carried out on behalf the Perth Union and the Federal Body.
 The officeholders of both bodies are essentially the same.
 The Perth Union and the Federal Body participate in financial and operating policy decisions of the Union but they do not have control over the Union's policies.
 See also note 22.